adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-11-10-understanding-the-loader-part1-how-does-an-executable-get-loaded-to-memory.md

 * Refering to ```glibc/elf/dl-deps.c```: It says **Load the dependencies of a mapped object**.

+* It can be seen that from the function ```_dl_map_object``` till ```mmap```, the procedure of mapping segments of a dependent library is similar(not same) to that of mapping segments of the executable.

+* The part which is unexplored is **how does the helper program gets to know all dependencies of a given executable**.
+This is something we need to focus on.
 We'll talk about this in detail in one of the later posts.

 ## 4. Conclusion